OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-07-07-hiking-fish-river-canyon.md

 ![Hiking Wednesday](/public/images/posts/fish_river_canyon_2016/hiking_wednesday_3.jpg)

 Thursday was the day our hiking pace shifted to a great degree, mostly due to much more friendly terrain.
 We made really good ground and there was a section where it felt like we were freight-training past all the sites in order to get to the 40km marker.
 We made camp along a very wide sandy river bank.
-Parts of it were very damp so my girlfriend and I camped in dryer sand quite far from the river.
+Parts of it were very damp so Sam and I camped in dryer sand quite far from the river.
 Shortly before preparing dinner a small herd of 5 or 6 Kudu galloped past the campsite along the rocky canyon side.
 It was fascinating to see them moving so fast on the treacherous rocks and loose gravel.
 The rest of the night was mostly uneventful although quite chilly.

 ![Hiking Wednesday](/public/images/posts/fish_river_canyon_2016/hiking_thursday.jpg)